EmergentOrder/onnx-scala/README.md

 val imageTensDefaultDenotations = Tensor(data,shape)
 ```

-Note that ONNX Tensor content is in row-major order.
+Note that ONNX tensor content is in row-major order.

+Next we run SqueezeNet image classification inference on it:

 ```scala
 val out = squeezenet.fullModel[Float,